CFehrmann/SurveySolutionsAPIv2/README.md

   calculations, and also adds comprehensive questionnaire information to the data, like i.e. question type.
-- **suso_export_paradata:** now also identifies GPS variable in your questionnaire, and uses it, to provide location data to the paradata.
+- **suso_export_paradata:** now also identifies GPS variable in your questionnaire, and uses it, to add GPS location data to the paradata, which facilitates spatial analysis of paradata considerably.
 - **suso_mapupload, suso_mapassign, suso_maps, suso_mapreport** and
   **suso_deletemap** now also enable complete map management with a single package, and the same syntax/outputs[^1].